 Biota Lab: Students culture cave biota in Petri dishes, and learn that single-celled organisms can demonstrate intelligence.
 Students choose from multiple experiments, and discuss the factors that impact the outcome of their experiments.

-Students at a two-day program in Grove, Oklahoma get ready to inoculate their Petri dishes.
+Students at a two-day high school program in Oklahoma get ready to inoculate their Petri dishes.